 19 Have the student practice until he or she has performed the task to standard three times.
 If speed or rate are criteria, have the student perform the task at any speed or rate necessary to perform successfully regardless of the speed or rate requirements.
 Then, have the student practice until he or she meets the speed or rate requirements.
 Rule: Practice to accuracy before speed or rate.
 "Fast is fine.
 Accuracy is final." - Wyatt Earp 20 Tell the student that it is now time to perform for certification of his or her proficiency in the task.
 Follow the specific directions in the coach guide!
 21 Have the student perform the task again.
 22 Determine whether the task is performed to proficiency.
 (See step #23 on next page.)
 Ask the student, "Was the task performed to standard?
 How do you know?"
-(The task output should match the criteria in the job aid.)
-IF THEN Yes 1.
+(The task output should match the criteria in the job aid.)IFTHENYes1.
 Say, "Congratulations!
-You are now proficient in the task."
-2. Sign the performance test.
-No 1.
-State which steps were performed to standard 2.
-State which steps were NOT performed to standard and why (based on observable behaviors or criteria) 3.
+You are now proficient in the task."2.
+Sign the performance test.No1.
+State which steps were performed to standard and why (based on observable behaviors or criteria)3.
 Have the student perform the task again.